ED CARE GUIDE

 Can I get generic ED medications through telehealth?

-Yes — most telehealth ED platforms prescribe FDA-approved generics by default.
+Yes — most telehealth ED platforms prescribe generic medications by default.
 Some offer compounded alternatives.
 Confirm what you are receiving and which pharmacy fills it when comparing platforms.

 Get Quality ED Care at a Price That Makes Sense